 Food demonstrations and food tastings support a nutrition lesson or activity promoting healthy eating behaviors.
-When planning for food demonstration and tastings, consider your SNAP-Ed direct education and PSE interventions and activities, and choose food demonstrations and food tastings that support those activities.
+When planning for food demonstrations and tastings, choose ones that align with your SNAP-Ed direct education and PSE interventions and activities.

-Refer to page 77 in the Additional Information section for additional recommendations on selecting recipes and determining serving sizes.
+Refer to page 75 in the Additional Information section for additional recommendations on selecting recipes and determining serving sizes.

-- All staff who provide food tastings or cooking demonstrations must be supervised by a staff member who is ServSafe certified.
-The ServSafe certified staff must ensure those who are conducting food tastings or demonstrations comply with all state and local food laws and safety standards. - MFF provides in-person ServSafe trainings, self-study options, and proctored certification exams to SNAP-Ed LIAs.
+All staff who provide food tastings or cooking demonstrations must be supervised by a staff member who is certified as a ServSafe Food Manager.
+The ServSafe certified staff must ensure those who are conducting food tastings or demonstrations comply with all state and local food laws and safety standards.

+- When able, MFF provides in-person ServSafe trainings, self-study options, and proctored certification exams to SNAP-Ed LIAs.
 To see a schedule of upcoming ServSafe trainings, visit snap-ed.michiganfitness.org/servsafe. - Local health department guidelines for conducting community food tastings must be followed.
 Programs must verify if they are required to have certification (in addition to ServSafe) or licensure to conduct food demonstrations at their site(s). - Food tastings and cooking demonstrations must support a nutrition education activity and/or lesson from evidence-based interventions or PSE strategies; and include a SNAP-Ed allowable nutrition education message. - Food tastings must provide only a small taste, not an entire snack, meal, or serving.
 The SNAP-Ed Guidance describes a food tasting as "1⁄4 1⁄2 of a serving."
-Refer to page 78 in the Additional Information section for more information on serving size guidelines.
+Refer to page 76 in the Additional Information section for more information on serving size guidelines.